kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 This KEP proposes an extension to the Dynamic Resource Allocation (DRA) ResourceSlice API to support mutually exclusive device allocation constraints between sets of devices.
-Hardware devices often support multiple partitioning or virtualization schemes (for example, GPU MIG slicing vs. MPS sharing) that provide different trade-offs in terms of isolation, performance, and resource sharing.
+Hardware devices often support multiple partitioning or virtualization schemes (for example, GPU MIG slicing vs. vGPU profiles) that provide different trade-offs in terms of isolation, performance, and resource sharing.
 These schemes are frequently mutually exclusive at the hardware level: once a physical device is partitioned or configured using one scheme, it cannot be reconfigured to use a different scheme until all existing